 Ganglionic blocking agents

-Ganglionic blocking agents, also known as ganglionic blockers, are a class of drugs that act on the autonomic nervous system by blocking the transmission of nerve impulses at the ganglia, which are clusters of nerve cell bodies outside the central nervous system.
-Ganglionic blockers are not commonly used today, but they were once used to treat conditions such as hypertension, angina, and some types of autonomic dysfunction.
+A family of medications known as ganglionic blocking agents, also referred to as ganglionic blockers, affects the autonomic nervous system by preventing the transmission of nerve impulses at ganglia, which are collections of nerve cell bodies outside the central nervous system.
+Ganglionic blockers were once used to address conditions like hypertension, angina, and some forms of autonomic dysfunction, but they are no longer frequently prescribed.

 Classification